nekudo/shiny_blog/README.md

 ## Demo

-I build this software for my website [nekudo.com](https://nekudo.com) - so just check it out.
+My website [nekudo.com](https://nekudo.com) is based on this application so you can consider it a demo.

 ## Installation